bitwarden/desktop/README.md

-npm run build:browser:watch  # to build into `build-browser` and watch changes node server-for-webapp.js    # to serve the web app on http://localhost:4242 npm run build:browser:server # to build and run a server
+npm run build:browser:watch  # to build into `build-browser` and watch changes node server-for-webapp.js    # to serve the web app on http://localhost:4242 npm run build:browser:server # to build and run a server npm run build:browser:server:analysebundle # to add a size map of the bundles (on http://127.0.0.1:8888/)
 ```

+**Analyse

 # Contribute